mpv-player/mpv/DOCS/interface-changes.rst

       "video", "sub") will now allow setting any track ID; before this change, only IDs of actually existing tracks could be set (the restriction was active the MPV_EVENT_FILE_LOADED/"file-loaded" event was sent).
 Setting an ID for which no track exists is equivalent to disabling it.
+Note that setting the properties to non-existing tracks may report it as selected track for a small time window, until it's forced back to "no".
+The exact details how this is handled may change in the future.
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.